altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "With this fort, we can stand up to the guys of the first army!"<br/>

-Jerome stood up.
+Jerome stood up.<br/>

-From the current circumstances, there might be problems with supplies, but it was definitely better than before.
+From the current circumstances, there might be problems with supplies, but it was definitely better than before.<br/>

 Altina asked Regis: